-With more than thirty years in government, politics and advocacy, Pam Hughes is a proven force in state and national public affairs.
-Pam excels in national issue advocacy, media relations, government relations, and strategic planning for nonprofit organizations.
-A prolific writer, Pam has penned numerous articles, white papers, speeches, strategic plans, and major reports.
+After more than thirty years in government, politics, and advocacy, Pam Hughes remains a trailblazer, bringing a new mindset to government and nonprofit clients.
+She invents fresh ways to reach and engage those disproportionately impacted by hardship, discrimination, or catastrophe.
+She also excels in issue advocacy, media relations, government relations, and strategic planning.
+A creative and prolific writer, Pam drafts articles, white papers, speeches, strategic plans, and major reports.

 Pam attended Bowdoin College and the University of Edinburgh, and is a surviving member of the endangered species, English Majors.